-Project Liberty is a visionary initiative to transform how the Internet works and who benefits from the digital economy by creating a new civic architecture for the digital world.
+Project Liberty is a visionary initiative to transform how the Internet works, who owns and controls personal data, and who benefits from the digital economy.

 Technology to serve people, not platforms

-This foundation creates the opportunity to reinvent the social network as a shared public resource, freeing technology that historically has been locked in proprietary platforms.
+This protocol creates the opportunity to reinvent the social network as a shared public resource, freeing technology that historically has been locked in proprietary, profit-seeking platforms.
+The protocol will be gifted to humanity and housed within an independent organization to protect its user-focused model from private control.

 A web that reflects the diversity of its users

-With the leadership and support of Unfinished – and its rapidly growing network of partners in technology, academia, social impact, arts, and the public and private sectors – a new movement is gathering momentum with the goal of building a better Internet for all and creating a thriving, multiracial democracy.
+With the leadership and support of Unfinished – a rapidly growing network of partners in technology, academia, social impact, arts, and the public and private sectors – a new movement is gathering momentum with the goal of creating a thriving, multiracial democracy and fairer digital economy.
+With guidance and engagement from Unfinished, Project Liberty aims to drive public migration to a more equitable and inclusive web.